Board Under Scrutiny: A Director's Essential Guide to Cyber Security Governance

 Processes

-With trained people, you can implement robust processes:
+With trained people, you can build and enforce robust processes:

 Technology

-With the right people and processes, you can effectively manage technology:
+With the right people and processes behind them, you can effectively manage technology:

-The cycle is continuous.
-People need ongoing training to maintain and improve processes, which enable effective management of evolving technology.
+The cycle never really stops.
+People need ongoing training to maintain and sharpen processes, which in turn enable the effective management of technology as it evolves.
+Pull one thread and the others start to unravel.

 Practical Next Steps for Your Board